N1234P/CryptoSmartWidgetApp/README.md

 24 hour percentage change, decimals, background color, etc. can be defined by the user.

 Current Version - 2.0

-Usage - This application is available on the playstore at play.google.com/store/apps/details?id=com.crypto.CryptoSmartWidget
+Usage - This application is available on the playstore at play.google.com/store/apps/details?id=com.crypto.CryptoSmartWidget.
+There will also be beta testers before a subsequent update is rolled out, this will be distributed via APKs

 Support - Only available on android devices

 Contribution - Clone this repository at https://github.com/N1234P/CryptoSmartWidgetApp.git within your Android Studios environment